 It’s important to communicate to employees that they can be balanced billed if they go to an out-of-network provider – and that these charges are not subject to the insurance carrier’s negotiated discounts that apply in-network.
 Make sure to keep your broker in the loop about these issues as employees come to you with questions or complaints that they can’t access in-network care to prevent this scenario from befalling your team.

-Thoughts from Allison Hasday
+Viewpoints from Allison Hasday

 I was watching a national news network not too long ago when yet another story about egregious health insurance billing came up.
 The piece related the tale of a Montana insurance plan participant who was billed a whopping $540,842 for 14 weeks of dialysis care at an out-of-network facility.
 The participant was following his provider’s advice to get immediate dialysis treatment for his newly diagnosed kidney failure.
 There were no in-network dialysis clinics in his state and he had to use an out-of-network facility.